a16z-infra/ai-town/README.md

 3. Update the background (environment): `convex/maps/firstmap.ts` is where the map gets loaded.
 The easiest way to export a tilemap is by using [Tiled](https://www.mapeditor.org/) -- Tiled exports tilemaps as a CSV and you can convert CSV to a 2d array accepted by firstmap.ts
+4. Change the background music by modifying the prompt in `convex/lib/replicate.ts`
+5. Change how often to generate new music at `convex/crons.ts` by modifying the `generate new background music` job

 ## Credits
 - All interactions, background music and rendering on the <Game/> component in the project are powered by [PixiJS](https://pixijs.com/).